KatherineMichel/portfolio/doc/los-angeles-2023.md

 In contrast, the Univeral Studios tour consisted of one large group riding on a group of connected carts with a pre-recorded commentary by Jimmy Fallon.
 Although tour guides had the freedom to provide their own commentary, group members did not have the opportunity to ask questions or see things unique to their own interests.

+However, the Universal Studios tour did include some iconic backlots, and nothing at Warner Brothers compared to Universal's interactive, 3-D experiences.

 I spent 3 hours on the Warner Brothers tour, compared to around 45 minutes on the Universal Studio Tour.

-Because I hadn't read up on the details of the Warner Brothers tour, the chance to take a photo on the real Friends set was an unexpectedly fun surprise.
+I hadn't read up on the details of the Warner Brothers tour ahead of time.

+The chance to take a photo on the real Friends set was an unexpectedly fun surprise.

 ![](los-angeles-2023-images/warner-brothers-friends-set.jpg)
 Me on the real Friends set